A low risk approach to design & develop enterprise web apps Sujeet Pillai January 27, 2017

-The core aspect of this strategy is to enable the enterprise business owner commission a 'thick' prototype for new ideas at relatively lower cost and quicker turn-around time.
-This is basically a prototype web frontend that encompasses almost all frontend functionality.
+The core aspect of this strategy is to enable the enterprise business owner to commission a ‘thick’ prototype for new ideas at a relatively lower cost and quicker turn-around time.
+This is basically a prototype web frontend that encompasses almost all front-end functionality.
 It lays out in detail the frontend design and workflow and implements most functionality (or mimics the functionality) in full.
-This thick prototype will also mock up sample reports, visualizations and dashboards at this stage.
-The focus is on mimicking the frontend look and feel and workflow functionality.
+This thick prototype will also mock-up sample reports, visualizations and dashboards at this stage.
+The focus is on mimicking the front-end look and feel and workflow functionality.

 A new discovery process

 The primary change in such a strategy is that the discovery process is now embedded with the prototype creation stage.
-The thick prototype is iterated upon based on client inputs and hence requirements and functionality is captured in the live visual form rather than in functional requirements documentation.
+The thick prototype is iterated based on client inputs; hence, requirements and functionality are captured in the live visual form rather than in functional requirements documentation.
 If the client is capable of providing a consistent dataset of mock data to populate this prototype, it makes this stage even more effective.
 This aspect helps thick prototypes also mimic backend functionality to certain limits as well.
-A large number of enterprise apps are essentially workflows with a reporting/visualization layer when they're broken down to the barebones.
-This is why the thick prototype is quite effective as a discovery process, since workflow interaction points are beautifully explained using visual prototypes rather than extensive textual documentation and screenshots.
+A large number of enterprise apps are essentially workflows with a reporting/visualization layer when they’re broken down to the bare bones.
+This is why the thick prototype is quite effective as a discovery process since workflow interaction points are beautifully explained using visual prototypes rather than extensive textual documentation and screenshots.
 The dynamic prototype also allows for capturing the exact workflow functionality better than the static screenshot or extensive textual requirements.
 Business users/owners can understand information flow, visual element positioning and logical operations early on in the app development stage.
-Usually, the business users/owners don't get a view into how the application looks and feels like until the UAT (User Acceptance Testing) stage.
-The visual approach to discovery in the Thick Prototype case also facilitates better user experience based design.
+Usually, the business users/owners don’t get a view into how the application looks and feels until the UAT (User Acceptance Testing) stage.
+The visual approach to discovery in the Thick Prototype case also facilitates better user experience-based design.

 Better funding and reduced risk

-The thick prototype concept also enables quicker buy-in from senior stakeholders, allows for rapid deployment of resources and funding for such enterprise application projects.
+The thick prototype concept also enables quicker buy-in from senior stakeholders and allows for rapid deployment of resources and funding for such enterprise application projects.
 Business leaders are generally more willing to fund projects that they can visualize.
 These thick prototypes can also help create end-user excitement and hence advocacy for the application.
-Gaining end-user buy-in early along with incorporating any relevant feedback from them also works as a conduit to better funding to such enterprise apps.
-In addition to better funding the thick prototype concept also reduces the risk in such applications.
+Gaining end-user buy-in early, along with incorporating any relevant feedback from them, also works as a conduit to better funding for such enterprise apps.
+In addition to better funding, the thick prototype concept also reduces the risk in such applications.
 The thick prototype is inexpensive to build in comparison to even a full discovery stage in the traditional approach.
 The thick prototype would only typically run between 15-25% of the total estimated project cost.
 This prototype is also sufficient to demo to relevant stakeholders and gain buy-in from them.
 A GO/NO-GO decision point is included after the thick prototype is delivered.
-As a result, if stakeholders are not agreed to the proposed solution, the total sunk cost in the project is fractional and not substantial.
-Since the thick prototype discovery process is iterative and open to suggestions and changes early, this substantially reduces the risk of rework during the build phase and hence reduces the risk of scope creep and allows for better control over project costs.
+As a result, if stakeholders are not agreed to the proposed solution, the total sunk cost of the project is fractional and not substantial.
+Since the thick prototype discovery process is iterative and open to suggestions and changes early, this substantially reduces the risk of rework during the build phase, reducing the risk of scope creep and allowing for better control over project costs.